salesforce-misc/interaction-service-apis/README.md

 ## outbound-custom-event-payload.yaml
 The [outbound-custom-event-payload.yaml](outbound-custom-event-payload.yaml) shows the outbound message custom event schema.
-Following are examples of the custom event payload for outbound message.
+Following are examples of the custom event payload received in "data" listener of the custome event after subscribe the event by topic name "my__event__e" shown in payload below for outbound message.

 ### The outbound message without attachment